Probate Q&A Series

 • If the decedent leaves a surviving spouse and no descendants, the spouse inherits the entire decedent’s share (N.C.
 Gen. Stat. § 29-14(a)).

-• If the decedent leaves a surviving spouse and one or more descendants all of whom are also descendants of the spouse, the spouse receives the first 50% of the decedent’s share and the descendants split the remaining 50% equally (N.C.
-Gen. Stat. § 29-14(b)).
+• If the decedent leaves a surviving spouse and one child, or any lineal descendant of one deceased child, the spouse receives one-half of the decedent’s share and the child or lineal descendants of the deceased child receive the remaining one-half (N.C.
+Gen. Stat. § 29-14(b)(1)).

 • If the decedent leaves no spouse but leaves descendants, the descendants inherit the entire share (N.C.
-Gen. Stat. § 29-14(d)).
+Gen. Stat. § 29-16).

 • If the decedent leaves no spouse or descendants, the estate passes to parents or more remote relatives under N.C.
 Gen. Stat. § 29-15.